-Here, we present a novel Bayesian hierarchical model that combines quantitative proxies and ecological constraints into a fully quantitative model of the latitudinal gradient of sea surface temperatures, bridging spatial gaps in sparsely sampled climate data.
-This model expands upon existing, spatially explicit palaeoclimatic reconstructions by allowing for the integration of (1) prior information based on physical principles and the observed modern sea surface temperature distribution, and of (2) geochemical and ecological climate proxies in a common, quantitative framework.
-We use a generalised logistic function to accurately infer the shape of the temperature gradient despite a patchy latitudinal coverage, and test the robustness of this method using down-sampled, simulated temperature gradients.
+Here, we present a novel Bayesian hierarchical model (e.g. Gelman et al., 2013; McElreath, 2018) that combines quantitative proxies and ecological constraints into a fully quantitative model of the latitudinal gradient of sea surface temperatures, bridging spatial gaps in sparsely sampled palaeoclimatic data.
+The Bayesian approach offers a powerful framework for integrating various sources of uncertainty and modelling complex hierarchical relationships, and is increasingly used in palaeoclimatic reconstructions (e.g. Weitzel et al., 2019; Yang and Bowen, 2022; Burgener et al., 2023).
+This model expands upon existing, spatially explicit palaeoclimatic reconstructions by allowing for the integration of (1) prior information based on physical principles and the observed modern sea surface temperature distribution, and of (2) geochemical and ecological palaeoclimatic proxies in a common, quantitative framework.
+We chose a generalised logistic function to accurately infer the shape of the temperature gradient despite a patchy latitudinal coverage.
+This choice is motivated by the flexibility and ability of this function to approximate a variety of nonlinear patterns in the underlying temperature gradients, that other parametric approaches, such as lower order polynomials (e.g. Bijl et al., 2009; Keating-Bitonti et al., 2011), lack.
+We test the robustness of this method using down-sampled, simulated latitudinal temperature gradients.

-We apply this model to the record of the early Eocene climatic optimum (EECO), combining a compilation of geochemical proxies (Hollis et al., 2019), mangrove communities (Popescu et al., 2021), and coral reefs (Zamagni et al., 2012), using a nearest-living-relative approach (e.g. Greenwood et al., 2017) to establish broad temperature ranges for the ecological data.
+We apply this model to the record of the early Eocene climatic optimum (EECO), combining a compilation of geochemical proxies (Hollis et al., 2019), mangrove communities (Popescu et al., 2021), and coral reefs (Zamagni et al., 2012).
+We use a nearest-living-relative approach (e.g. Greenwood et al., 2017) to establish broad temperature ranges for the ecological data.
 We choose the EECO to demonstrate the application of the model due to its significance as the interval with the warmest sustained temperatures of the Cenozoic (Pross et al., 2012), rendering it a potential analogue for extreme climate warming scenarios (Burke et al., 2018).
 Our integrative approach allows us to shed new light on the long-standing dispute on the steepness of the early Eocene temperature gradient (Table 1; Sloan and Barron, 1990; Markwick, 1994; Huber and Caballero, 2011; Tierney et al., 2017; Inglis et al., 2020).

 Table 1: Inferred latitudinal sea surface temperature (SST) gradients for the early Eocene (EE) or the EECO, as shown in earlier, proxy-based studies.
-For comparison, a gradient derived from an atmosphere-ocean general circulation model (GCM) ensemble is also shown.
+The gradient values denote the SST difference between the equator and the polar circle, or other types of gradients.
+For comparison, a gradient derived from an atmosphere-ocean general circulation model (GCM) ensemble, and a range of gradients from a model intercomparison project, are also shown.